Coronary angioplasty

 Alternatives to coronary angioplasty

-Stable angina can sometimes be controlled with medicines and by making changes to your lifestyle, such as exercising or stopping smoking.
+Stable angina can usually be controlled with medicines and by making changes to your lifestyle, such as exercising or stopping smoking.

 A coronary artery bypass graft (CABG) operation may be a better option for you if coronary angioplasty isn’t suitable.

-Your doctor will be able to explain your options and discuss what’s best for you in your particular circumstances.
+Your doctor will be able to explain your options and discuss what’s best for you.

 Preparing for a coronary angioplasty